dpritchett/repo-config-management/README.md

 ([Link to PR](https://github.com/dpritchett/repo-config-management/pull/2))

-### 3. Centralized tracking of membership and access levels
+### 3. Centralized and transparent management of membership and access levels

 #### Scenario: New user joins the team and needs to be granted appropriate GitHub access